sayantangkhan/sayantankhan.io/content/pages/Software.md

 This is CUDA implementation of the $NC^2$-algorithm for the word problem in hyperbolic groups.
 The algorithm was described in [this paper](https://doi.org/10.1145/129712.129723).

+[^1]: Hosting the model on a cloud server got too expensive, so the link is currently broken, but might become active in the future if I can find a spare computer to host it on.